 The first Iowans called for a new kind of college - one based on science and open to all; one dedicated to the education of the working people of Iowa.
 That was 1846; today we are Iowa State University.
 The stories here and ones yet to be added tell of our connection to each other, the land and the people's university.

 Sharing stories that recall how Iowa's land grant came to be and ones that tell of significant accomplishments made by those with ties to the university honors the dreams of early settlers.
 They are the basis of our legacy and nurture our hopes for future generations - and a strong Iowa.

-- LOCATE LAND PARCELS ON THIS MAP Funding for the land-grant college began in 1862 with the lease and sale of federal land in 27 Iowa counties.
-Explore the map to locate land grant parcels (red squares; squares are gold after validation), change map background or add layers of historical data, share via social media or print the map.
+- LOCATE LAND PARCELS ON THESE MAPS The Morrill Act of 1862 entitled states to federal land (30,000 acres per Congressman) for the support of a college teaching agriculture and mechanical arts.
+The land granted to Iowa is located in 27 northwestern Iowa counties.
+Those same counties contain land granted to 25 other states for the same purpose.
+Explore the maps to locate land grant parcels, change map background or add layers of historical data, share via social media or print the map.

 - IOWANS FIRST IN THE NATION Historically, Iowans have been first in the nation to take action.
-Meet the leaders; learn about the role Iowans take in agricultural progress and educational commitment.
+Meet the leaders; learn about the role Iowans have taken in agricultural progress and educational commitment.

 - STORIES OF THE LAND, THE PEOPLE ON THE LAND Learn how settlers connected to and built a life on the land.
-How has the land and the people on the land supported agriculture and education?
-Find out about current activity on the land.
-Does your heritage connect with this statewide story?
+Learn about current owner activities on the land.

 More history: ISU Extension and Outreach's Historical Timeline (PDF) reviews some of the event's in ISU Extension and Outreach's history.